 \subsubsection{Robust SMC methods}

-SMC methods, also known as particle filters (PFs), have dominated the field of nonlinear non-Gaussian state filtering, while their performance degrades rapidly when outliers appear temporarily in the measurements, due to sudden changes in the environment, e.g., the appearance of sensor faults.
-Such outliers have to be handled appropriately to avoid divergence.
-To this end, a robust PF (RPF) algorithm is proposed in \cite{liu2017robust}, which is a type of SMC-based BDEMM method.
-The idea is to add a nominal Gaussian noise model as well as two heavy-tailed Student's t noise models into the model pool, to take into account both regular observations and observations contaminated by outliers.
-Thanks to the dynamic model re-weighting mechanism given by BDEMM, when regular observations arrive, the nominal model becomes prevailing; while, once an outlier arrives, then the one heavy-tailed Student's t model will be evoked and then dominate the filtering process.
-Therefore the influence of the outlier on the filtering performance is mitigated automatically.
+SMC methods, also known as particle filters (PFs), have been widely used in nonlinear non-Gaussian state filtering.
+However, their performance may deteriorate rapidly when outliers appear intermittently in the measurements due to sudden changes in the environment such as sensor faults \cite{liu2015toward,liu2017state,wang2017online}.
+To handle these outliers effectively and avoid divergence of PFs, a robust PF (RPF) algorithm has been proposed in \cite{liu2017robust}, which is a type of SMC-based BDEMM method.
+The RPF algorithm incorporates a nominal Gaussian noise model alongside two heavy-tailed Student's t noise models into the model pool to account for both regular observations and outlier-contaminated ones.
+Using the dynamic model re-weighting mechanism provided by BDEMM, the nominal model dominates when regular observations arrive, while the one heavy-tailed Student's t model takes over and dominates the filtering process when an outlier arrives.
+Therefore, the influence of the outlier on the filtering performance is mitigated automatically.

-The BDEMM type robust SMC methods indeed have found wide applications in different contexts \cite{siebler2020joint,de2016automatic,song2020particle,liu2011instantaneous,dai2016robust}.
-For instance, a research team from German Aerospace Center and Karlsruhe Institute of Technology adapt the aforementioned RPF method to track a high-speed moving train using earth magnetic field distortion data \cite{siebler2020joint}.
-A strong positive experimental result is reported, which shows that RPF is robust against periodic noise introduced by currents in the overhead line and distortions caused by passing trains or outdated values in the map of the magnetic field along the railway tracks.
-With aid of RPF, an overall performance corresponding to a root-mean-square-error (RMSE) below five meters is achieved with only the earth magnetic field distortion data.
-This performance is comparable to that obtained with the global navigation satellite system (GNSS).
+The BDEMM-type SMC methods have found significant applications across various domains including \cite{siebler2020joint,de2016automatic,song2020particle,liu2011instantaneous,dai2016robust}.
+For instance, a research team from German Aerospace Center and Karlsruhe Institute of Technology adapted the RPF method to track a high-speed moving train utilizing earth magnetic field distortion data \cite{siebler2020joint}.
+A positive experimental outcome was reported, indicating that the RPF algorithm is robust against periodic noise caused by currents in the overhead line, distortions introduced by passing trains or outdated values in the map of the magnetic field along the railway tracks.
+Using RPF, they achieved an overall performance equivalent to a root-mean-square-error (RMSE) below five meters with only the earth magnetic field distortion data.
+This performance is comparable to those obtained with the global navigation satellite system (GNSS).